ljharris23/public-downscaling-cgan/README.md

 		    to 1 for obvious reasons.

 There are also the following optional arguments:
-- `--predict_full_image`          to predict on the full image dataset
+- `--plot_rapsd`              to plot the power spectrum curves

 For example:

 `python predict.py --log_folder /path/to/model --model_number 0006400
---num_samples 7 --predict_full_image`
+--num_samples 5 --pred_ensemble_size 3 --plot_rapsd`

 4. If you want to do some evaluation on specific checkpoints only, you can use the scripts

-- `run_eval.py`, to run CRPS, rank calculations, RMSE, RALSD, etc.  Note this uses 100 ensemble members, rather than the 10 used for intermediate checkpoint evaluation via `main.py`
+- `run_eval.py`, to run CRPS, rank calculations, RMSE, RALSD, etc.  Note this uses 100 ensemble members, rather than the 10 used for intermediate checkpoint evaluation via `main.py`.
+This script is intended to be used with a very small number of checkpoints, e.g., a single 'best' checkpoint.
 - `run_roc.py`, to run ROC and precision-recall curve calculations
 - `run_fss.py`, to run fractions skill score calculations